-- 3 Mocking, taunting or belittling, - 4 Non-verbal threats and/or intimidation such as "fronting" or "chesting" a person, - 5 Demeaning humor relating to a student's race, gender, ethnicity or actual or perceived attributes, - 6 Blackmail, extortion, demands for protection money or other involuntary donations or loans. - 7 Blocking access to school property or facilities, - 8 Deliberate physical contact or injury to person or property, - 9 Stealing or hiding books or belongings, and/or - 10 Threats of harm to student(s), possessions, or others, - 11 Sexual harassment, as governed by policy 4.27, is also a form of bullying, - 12 Teasing or name-calling based on the belief or perception that an individual is not conforming to expected gender roles (Example: "Slut") or conduct or is homosexual, regardless of whether the student self-identifies as homosexual (Examples: "You are so gay."
-"Fag" "Queer").
+- 3 Mocking, taunting or belittling, - 4 Non-verbal threats and/or intimidation such as "fronting" or "chesting" a person, - 5 Demeaning humor relating to a student's actual or perceived attributes, - 6 Blackmail, extortion, demands for protection money or other involuntary donations or loans, - 7 Blocking access to school property or facilities, - 8 Deliberate physical contact or injury to person or property, - 9 Stealing or hiding books or belongings, and/or - 10 Threats of harm to student(s), possessions, or others, - 11 Sexual harassment, as governed by policy 4.27, is also a form of bullying, - 12 Teasing or name-calling related to sexual characteristics or the belief or perception that an individual is not conforming to expected gender roles or conduct or is homosexual or transgender (Examples: "Slut", "You are so gay", "Fag", "Queer").

 Students are encouraged to report behavior they consider to be bullying, including a single action which if allowed to continue would constitute bullying, to their teacher or the building principal.
 The report may be made anonymously.
-Teachers and other school employees who have witnessed, or are reliably informed that, a student has been a victim of behavior they consider to be bullying, including a single action which if allowed to continue would constitute bullying, shall report the incident(s) to the principal.
-Parents or legal guardians may submit written reports of incidents they feel constitute bullying, or if allowed to continue would constitute bullying, to the principal.
+Teachers and other school employees who have witnessed, or are reliably informed that, a student has been a victim of behavior they consider to be bullying, including a single action which if allowed to continue would constitute bullying, shall report the incident(s) to the principal, or designee.
+Parents or legal guardians may submit written reports of incidents they feel constitute bullying, or if allowed to continue would constitute bullying, to the principal, or designee.
 The principal shall be responsible for investigating the incident(s) to determine if disciplinary action is warranted.